pbatard/ntfs-3g/README.md

-The resulting driver, which includes both read and write capabilities, can be compiled with either Visual Studio 2022 (EDK2 or gnu-efi) or gcc (EDK2 only) for all of the IA32, X64, ARM and AARCH64 UEFI architectures.
+The resulting driver, which includes both read and write capabilities, can be compiled with either Visual Studio 2022 (EDK2 or gnu-efi) or gcc (EDK2 only) for all of the IA32, X64, ARM, AARCH64 and LOONGARCH64 UEFI architectures.

 If using [Visual Studio 2022](https://visualstudio.microsoft.com/vs/), the driver can also be tested through [QEMU](https://www.qemu.org/).